 $32 Million Wrongful Death

 $26 Million Truck Accident

 $5 Million Bus Accidents

-We know a lot of med mal lawyers talk the talk, but there is only one law firm in Pittsburgh that wins the way we do.
+We know a lot of medical lawyers talk the talk, but there is only one law firm that wins the way we do.
 Our firm was founded in 1959 with a simple mission: to fight for justice for all accident victims and never back down against the “big guys.”
 For the last 60 years, our medical negligence lawyers have honored that promise by holding Pittsburgh doctors and hospitals accountable for our clients’ injuries.
 While doing so, Munley Law Personal Injury Attorneys negotiated record-breaking settlements, won millions at trial, and won recognition as the best in the business across Pennsylvania.

 At Munley Law Personal Injury Attorneys, we treat all medical accident victims like family, and we will fight for you the way we’d fight for our own.
 To see the difference a Pittsburgh personal injury lawyer from Munley Law Personal Injury Attorneys makes, call us to schedule a free consultation today.